gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The DTLS/SCTP implementation MUST consume all SCTP messages received with the PPID value of TBD1.
 If the message is not 32-bit long the message MUST be discarded and the error SHOULD be logged.
-   In case the message have value that are unknown the message is discarded and the event SHOULD be logged.
+   In case the message has an unknown value the message is discarded and the event SHOULD be logged.

-   A single actual controll message is defined in this specfication.
+   A single actual controll message is defined in this specification.

 ## SHUTDOWN-Request {#SHUTDOWN-Request}